 At the end of the growing season, remove host plant debris and add it to the compost pile.
 Crop rotation and fixed copper sprays can also reduce the risk of bacterial brown spot.

-There are several families of viruses that cause mottle diseases in plants.
-They cause mosaic diseases, too.
+Several families of viruses cause mottling in plants.
 And each of these families causes dozens, maybe hundreds, of diseases.
-I had no idea.
-There are even sub-viral agents, which lack the genetic instructions needed for replication.
-Because of this, they use helper viruses to set up household in plant victims.
-I swear, the more I learn, the stranger the world gets.
+There are even sub-viral agents that lack the genetic instructions needed for replication.
+Because of this, they use helper viruses to set up households in plant victims.
+The more we learn, the stranger the world gets.

-Bottom line, if you see uncharacteristic coloration on leaves or fruit, you need to take a closer look and consider what might be causing it before a full blown infection wipes out your crop.
+Bottom line, if you see uncharacteristic coloration on leaves or fruit, take a closer look and consider what might be causing it before a full-blown infection wipes out your crop.

 Armillaria root rot is a soil borne that attacks the roots and trunks of many fruit and nut trees.
 It is also the largest living fungi in the world.